 Google Docs are available from any mobile device, but editing is not available.

-Office Live Workspace doesn’t provide mobile access, unless you’re a member of the [email protected] program.
-The [email protected] program offers students and alumni 5 GB email inboxes, 5 GB of password-protected online storage space, shared calendars, blogging tools, and access to these services on a mobile phone, all at no cost to the schools or students.
+Office Live Workspace doesn’t provide mobile access, unless you’re a member of the Live@edu program.
+The Live@edu program offers students and alumni 5 GB email inboxes, 5 GB of password-protected online storage space, shared calendars, blogging tools, and access to these services on a mobile phone, all at no cost to the schools or students.